 Again, couple your meat with other healthy food options.
 For example, you can have your flank steak with vegetables such as broccoli and cauliflower.
 You can also prepare some cauliflower rice to serve alongside this dish.

-Combining lean meats and veggies for weight loss is one of the ways you can lose weight both safely and steadily.
+Combining lean meats and veggies for weight loss is one way you can lose weight both safely and steadily.
 Again, remember to keep track of your calorie intake.
 It is quite possible to exceed your daily calorie range, even when you are consuming healthy foods.

-Your meat intake should be determined by your calorie needs.
+Your calorie needs should determine your meat intake.
 If this is the case, then you will hardly exceed your calorie count.
-According to Medical News Today, your calorie intake is determined by your age, sex, activity level, and body size (10).
+Your calorie intake is determined by your age, sex, activity level, and body size (10).
 If your calorie limit is 2, 000 calories daily, then you are required to consume 50 g of protein daily (10).
-The best of these sources are from lean meats like lean beef.
+The best sources are from lean meats like lean beef.